OK, so what is company morale?

-Flexible working and allowing the team to work from home is something your business seriously needs to consider if you aren’t already offering it.
+Flexible working and allowing the team to work from home is something your business seriously needs to consider, if you aren’t already offering it.
 The perfect work-life balance means that your employees aren’t having their quality of life at home impacted by their work hours.
 That can be as simple as eliminating the cost and duration of a commute by letting them work from home and spend that valuable extra time with family.
 It could mean letting them stop and start work at times that fit around other life commitments, as long as they do their set number of hours.
 However your office wants to approach this area, make sure you are doing your best to accommodate the needs of your team, not just the needs of your business.

 A flat hierarchy

 Very much the norm in modern offices, business owners and bosses need to let go of any ego.
 In many businesses today, you can walk into an office and not even know who the boss is because everyone is treated as an equal.
 In squashing a rigid hierarchy, you are freeing your workers of old-fashioned notions of ‘staying in their lane’ or ‘knowing their place’.
 This encourages them to share new ideas and tackle problems in creative ways that aren’t restricted by rank.
-The boss should be as approachable as a junior colleague, and the junior colleague’s talents and contributions should be as recognised as that of the team lead.
+The boss should be as approachable as a junior colleague and the junior colleague’s talents and contributions should be as recognised as that of the team leader.

 Don’t ban fun

 Injecting some fun and encouraging casual chat is key to creating real friendships among staff.
-With the help of messengers like Slack and a few choice emojis, even the most boring projects can be made better if they’re powered by a team that’s always ready to lighten a grey day – and, even better, with a great mood comes great work.
+With the help of messengers like Slack and a few choice emojis, even the most boring projects can be made better if it’s powered by a team that’s always ready to lighten a grey day – and, even better, with a great mood comes great work.

 Let your team know they’re doing well

 Make sure you have regular catch-ups with your team and create action plans for how they can progress and improve.
 Employee reviews should take place at least once a year but shouldn’t be a dreaded or scary event.
-They should feel like an open and honest dialogue that focuses on where they’re doing well, could improve and what you can do to help them along the way.
+They should feel like an open and honest dialogue that focuses on where they’re doing well, where they could improve and what you can do to help them along the way.
 Showing you are invested in your employee’s professional growth is one of the clearest indications that they are valued.